ujadh/analogclock/README.md

 **Background:**

-WIMMA Lab, an educational project platform, recognized the need to enhance its online learning experience and collaboration.
-In response to this, CodeMinds took on the responsibility of developing a forum service tailored to WIMMA Lab's unique requirements.
+Wimma Capstone, an educational project platform, recognized the need to enhance its online learning experience and collaboration.
+In response to this, CodeMinds took on the responsibility of developing a forum service tailored to Wimma Capstone's unique requirements.
 The project aimed to adapt educational platforms for remote work, aligning with the evolving landscape of online learning.

 **TTOS2070 Guideline Alignment:**